dodubassman/OpenSimPanel/README.md

 # OpenSimPanel

+> :warning: Not maintained anymore.
+This project has move to [QtSimPanel](https://github.com/dodubassman/QtSimPanel), a Qt C++ & QML project.

-WIP: External instrument panels for X-Plane
+External instrument panels for X-Plane.

 OpenSimPanel will be a Python interface using Kivy.
 It will provide functional aircraft gauges and instruments to be display on a light computer or RasberryPi.
 It is aimed to be connected to the same network the main X-plane computer is running.